geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-26/meeting-transcript.md

 What I would do there is I would add a rewrite rule that rewrites all halves to floats in the Qualcomm renderer.

 ##### **Chrism** [[01:06:10](https://www.youtube.com/watch?v=IAbOilYNLdc&t=3970)]
 Okay.
 Wait, there's one.
-Yeah, well, this is a little bit more complicated, actually, because if you have, like, a buffer in your ONNX model, you need to connect it to the onX model.
-So if you have a buffer in your onX model, you need to cast it on CPU.
+Yeah, well, this is a little bit more complicated, actually, because if you have, like, a buffer in your ONNX model, you need to connect it to the ONNX model.
+So if you have a buffer in your ONNX model, you need to cast it on CPU.
 So if the buffer contains floats, or sorry, contains halves, you need to be able to rewrite the buffer, like, you need to be able to cast all the contents of the buffer to whatever data type you actually do support.
 So it can't just be a rewrite rule.

 ##### **Geohot** [[01:06:35](https://www.youtube.com/watch?v=IAbOilYNLdc&t=3995)]
 No, but no, okay, then this can be a rewrite rule.
 So it can.
 So here's how you can do it.
 You can use, again, this is a place where we can, how would you fix this with a decomposition?